smolTypo/gemmafong-fullstackrestaurantapplication/README.md

-# Capstone Project: Restaurant Application [Work In Progress!]
+# Capstone Project: Restaurant Application

 The Restaurant Application is a full-stack web application developed as part of the MIT MERN Full Stack coding certification.
 It aims to provide users with a seamless experience for browsing and ordering food items from a restaurant's menu.